Eric Zeier: Early life

-College
+College career

 After graduating from Marietta, Zeier attended the University of Georgia.
 Zeier was one of the first notable high school football players to graduate ahead of his class so as to attend his college early and join the football team for spring practices, enrolling in January 1991.
-At Georgia, he compiled a 26-14-1 record as a starter.
-He made his debut as a Bulldog on October 5, 1991 against the Clemson Tigers, a game Georgia won 27-12.
+At Georgia, he compiled a 26–14–1 record as a starter.
+He made his debut as a Bulldog on October 5, 1991, against the Clemson Tigers, a game Georgia won 27–12.
 Zeier went on to start the final seven games of his freshman season and started every game during his final three seasons at Georgia.
-His tenure included a 4-0 record against Georgia Tech, a victory in the 1991 Independence Bowl over Arkansas, and a victory in the 1993 Citrus Bowl over Ohio State.
+His tenure included a 4–0 record against the Georgia Tech Yellow Jackets, a victory in the 1991 Independence Bowl over the Arkansas Razorbacks, and a victory in the 1993 Florida Citrus Bowl over the Ohio State Buckeyes.

 Zeier finished his college career with 67 school records and 18 Southeastern Conference records.
 He became the SEC's all-time passing leader with 11,153 yards—a record which has been surpassed only by Peyton Manning and UGA's own David Greene and Aaron Murray.
-In 1993, his junior season, Zeier threw for 544 yards against Southern Miss, a school record.
+In 1993, his junior season, Zeier threw for 544 yards against the Southern Miss Golden Eagles, a school record.
 In 1994, Zeier was named the American Football Coaches Association First-team All-American quarterback.
-Over his four years at Georgia, Zeier completed 877 of 1461 attempts for 11,153 yards, 67 touchdowns, and 37 interceptions.
+Over his four years at Georgia (including bowl games), Zeier completed 877 of 1,461 attempts for 11,153 yards, 67 touchdowns, and 37 interceptions.
+In 1994, Zeier placed for seventh place in that year's Heisman Trophy voting.
+He was later inducted into the Florida–Georgia Hall of Fame in 2008, and the Georgia Sports Hall of Fame as part of the class of 2022.